Temperature dependence of the long-term annealing behavior of neutron irradiated diodes from 8-inch p-type silicon wafers: Experimental Setup and Measurements

 All measurements are taken in an IV-CV-TCT setup based on a laser-system provided by Particulars\footnote{\url{https://particulars.si/index.php}}, shown in Figure~\ref{fig:Setup}.
 The PCBs with the wirebonded sensors are placed on a copper holder inside a sensor box and connected to the readout.
 Through a switchbox, the different circuits for the individual measurements are connected (schematics in \cite{kaluzinska2025annealing}).
 For all measurements, the sensors are measured at a temperature of $-20^\circ$C, achieved through a combination of Peltier-elements and a chiller set pumping ethanol with a temperature of $-30^\circ$C through the chuck below the mounting stage under the sensor box.
-The leakage current is measured with a picoammeter in the HV-line while readout pad and guard ring are grounded.
-The capacitance is measured in parallel mode at a frequency of 2\,kHz, using a low voltage amplitude of 0.5\,V.
+The systematic uncertainties of all measurements have the common contribution of the sensor temperature uncertainty in the setup, which is assumed to be $\pm1^\circ$C.